anaximeno/anaximeno/README.md

 # Sup 👋

 I am a student of the Computer and Informatics Engineering course at UniCV looking for learning and applicating techniques related to Software Engineering and/or Artificial Intelligence.
-I am in a constant learning process and my projects are created depending of what I am studying or the ideas I had.
+I am constantly learning, and my projects are created depending on what I am studying or my ideas.

 ### :star2: Objectives